cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-07-22-on-the-parkinson-law-of-triviality-for-computer-science-researchers.md

 [//]: # (A summary of the law)

 Parkinson's Law (also known as **bikeshedding**)[^1] states that **work expands to fill the time allowed for it**.
-The term was coined as a metaphor for [Cyril Northcote Parkinson](https://en.wikipedia.org/wiki/C._Northcote_Parkinson) 's and stated in 1957.
+The term was coined as a metaphor by [Cyril Northcote Parkinson](https://en.wikipedia.org/wiki/C._Northcote_Parkinson)'s and stated in 1957.
 Parkinson's argues that people within an organization typically give disproportionate weight to trivial issues.
 For example, while it can be fun and engaging to discuss what the title of a paper should be (everyone has an opinion), this is a form of procrastination.
 Let me said again, our job as researchers is to produce [research artifacts](./how-do-i-track-the-progress-of-my-research-projects.html), not to generate never-ending discussion.